yohannisberg/angular-assessment/README.md

 # Angular assessment
   This assessment is intended to assess your skills and knowledge of Angular concepts.

-  We will be creating the front end for e-commerce clothing site.
+  We will be creating the front end for an e-commerce clothing site.

   There are 3 sections to this assessment.